 Cost Basis $733 $517

-In this example, the 3 Phase motor has approximately 40% lower amp draw; has an improved power factor; has a higher insulation rating allowing it to safely operate at a higher temperature (B insulation rated at 266 degrees Fahrenheit while F insulation is rated for up to 311 degrees Fahrenheit); has a higher Service Factor (Service Factor relates to the capability of the motor to operate at horsepower requirement above that stated on the motor nameplate), and has a lower cost basis.
+In this example, the 3 Phase motor has approximately 40% lower amp draw, an improved power factor, and a higher insulation rating allowing it to safely operate at a higher temperature (B insulation rated at 266 degrees Fahrenheit while F insulation is rated for up to 311 degrees Fahrenheit).
+It also has a higher Service Factor — which relates to the capability of the motor to operate at horsepower requirement above that stated on the motor nameplate — and has a lower cost basis.

-Conditions may vary so it is recommended that you contact Fogco Customer Service at 480 507 6478 to discuss your site conditions and your specific mist system requirements.
+Conditions may vary so it is recommended that you reach out to the Fogco Customer Service team to get a quote based on your site conditions and your specific mist system requirements.